git-town/git-town/website/src/commands/sync.md

 - prunes branches whose tracking branch was deleted at the remote if they contain no unshipped changes

-Merge conflicts are never fun, hence minimizing or eliminating them should always be a priority.
-To reduce the likelihood of conflicts, it's essential to keep your branches in sync with each other.

-If you experience too many merge conflicts, sync more often.
-If your Git Town installation is properly configured, "git town sync --all" guarantees that it never loses any of your changes, even in edge cases, and you can run it many times per day without thinking.
+Merge conflicts are never fun.
+If you experience too many merge conflicts, sync your branches more often.
+If your Git Town installation is properly configured, "git town sync --all" syncs all local branches with guarantee to never lose changes, even in edge cases.
+You can run it many times per day without thinking about it.
 If a sync goes wrong, you can safely go back to the state you repo was in before the sync by running [git town undo](undo.md).

+If

 ### --all / -a